The content has been loaded.

 De Waterwolf pumping station

-The Waterwolf symbolizes our community's perseverance in the fight against flooding.
-Today, the pumping station is a national monument and indispensable for draining water from a huge area stretching from Uithuizen in the north to Smilde in the south.
+De Waterwolf symbolises our community’s resilience in the fight against flooding.
+Today, the pumping station is a listed building and indispensable to draining water from a vast area stretching from Uithuizen in the north to Smilde in the south.
 Ultimately, all that water flows into De Waterwolf in two streams: from the east via the Reitdiep and from the west via the Kommerzijlsterriet.

-The Waterwolf has an impressive capacity and can move up to 4,500 cubic meters of water per minute.
-Imagine, that's more than 100 tanker trucks full of water or almost 2 Olympic swimming pools!
+The Waterwolf has an impressive capacity and can move up to 4,500 cubic metres of water per minute.
+Imagine, that's more than 100 tankers full of water or almost 2 Olympic swimming pools!
 This enormous power makes it possible to prevent flooding and maintain water levels.

 Location